cameron2134/TwitchDesk/README.md

 If the application does not start, please delete the settings.cfg file in res/data.

+Since Livestreamer is unsupported, a recent Twitch API update means that each application needs to be authenticated.
+To ensure you can still use Livestreamer, navigate to %appdata%/livestreamer/livestreamerc, and add the following: 'twitch-oauth-token=XXXXXXXX' where XXX is your Twitch authentication token.

 ## Requirements
 In order to use TwitchDesk, you will need: